Anabasis of Alexander: Criticism

 Arrian's Anabasis has traditionally been regarded as the most reliable extant narrative source for Alexander's campaigns.
 Since the 1970s, however, a more critical view of Arrian has become widespread, due largely to the work of A. B. Bosworth, who has drawn scholars' attention to Arrian's tendency to hagiography and apologia, not to mention several passages where Arrian can be shown (by comparison with other ancient sources) to be downright misleading.
+As A. B. Bosworth claims Arrian is inexperienced when it comes to primary source collection and evaluation.
+He writes that Arrian is a skillful writer, but his work on Alexander can't be viewed as good historiography if his material selection is poor.

+Arrian is known to idealize Alexander often writing of him as saint or god.
+This does not, however, mean that Arrian's writing is unusable.
+Arrian's work is still the most complete historiography of Alexander's campaigns.
+And, given Ptolemy and Aristobulus' works are lost it is a difficult task separating Arrian's own ideas from their previous writings.

 Modern editions

-The only complete English translation of Arrian available online is a rather antiquated translation by E.J.
-Chinnock, published in 1884.
-The original Greek text used by the Perseus Digital Library is the standard A.G.
-Roos Teubner edition published at Leipzig in 1907.
+The only complete English translation of Arrian available online is a rather antiquated translation by E. J. Chinnock, published in 1884.
+The original Greek text used by the Perseus Digital Library is the standard A. G. Roos Teubner edition published at Leipzig in 1907.

-Probably the most widely used scholarly English translation is Loeb Classical Library edition (with facing Greek text), in two volumes.
-The work first appeared in 1929 and was later revised with a new introduction and appendices by P.A.
-Brunt in 1976.
+Probably the most widely used scholarly English translation is the Loeb Classical Library edition (with facing Greek text), in two volumes.
+The work first appeared in 1929 and was later revised with a new introduction and appendices by P. A. Brunt in 1976.

 An English translation by Aubrey de Sélincourt appeared in Penguin Classics in 1958.
-This edition was revised and annotated by J.R.
-Hamilton in 1971.
+This edition was revised and annotated by J. R. Hamilton in 1971.

-The Landmark Ancient Histories, edited by Robert B. Strassler, includes The Landmark Arrian: The Campaigns of Alexander, edited by James Romm (Professor of Classics at Bard College, 2010), and translated by Pamela Mensch.
+The Landmark Ancient Histories, edited by Robert B. Strassler, includes The Landmark Arrian: The Campaigns of Alexander, edited by James Romm (Professor of Classics at Bard College, 2010) and translated by Pamela Mensch.
 The Landmark edition includes extensive margin notes and maps on every other page.

 A new translation by Martin Hammond with introduction and notes by John Atkinson appeared in the Oxford World's Classics series in 2013.